Global jeweler Pandora: Going for cloud

 The scalability and provisioning speed afforded by Azure means that Pandora now has a strong foundation for adopting more agile business processes.
 That makes them more engaged in their jobs—and more effective at building solutions and products that are more likely to attract and engage Pandora customers.

 "For us, it was important to not only focus on the technical outcomes but also talent and resources.
 So, the transformation included our organization, people, skills and capabilities."

 In less than 18 months, Pandora successfully transitioned approximately 70% of its applications and infrastructure to cloud.

 The money and resources gained will be redirected to new digital initiatives including enhanced online shopping experiences.

 Cost savings.
-Pandora is on track to save on IT spending by 30% over five years.
-Savings include highly efficient infrastructure management services, data and vendor consolidation.
+Pandora is on track to achieve DKK 200 million in cost savings through the transition and transformation project Savings include highly efficient infrastructure management services, data and vendor consolidation.

 Simplicity.
 Pandora now has more visibility into its IT operations, making better, faster IT decisions.
 Now they can introduce new services or offerings in just a few days instead of the four weeks.

 Increased agility.
 In just 14 months, the team transitioned, transformed or decommissioned approximately 2400 servers and 350 applications.